Find Your Light

 Show me ↓Cold Water Reset

 Splash cold water on your face, or hold your wrists under cold running water for 30 seconds.
-This activates the mammalian dive reflex, rapidly slowing your heart rate.
+Cold on your face triggers a natural calming reflex that rapidly slows your heart rate.
 It genuinely works for intense anxiety or overwhelm.

 Show me ↓Humming

-Hum any tune — or just a steady tone — for one full minute.
-Humming creates vibrations that stimulate the vagus nerve, which directly activates the calming branch of your nervous system.
+Hum any tune, or just a steady tone, for one full minute.
+Humming creates vibrations that send a direct signal to your body's calming system.
 It works even when nothing else does.

 Show me ↓Want more?
 Try MindShift CBT or UCLA MARC's free meditations.